nyghtowl/Code_Name_Jeeves/README.md

 - Duplication of data where there is a row per email no matter if its in a thread and emails typically contain duplications of the content from previous emails
     - should just pick one email out of  thread and one that has the latest date
     - Granted this is allowing resampling of the data
+- Facet Plot seems to extreme for words.
+Too many features and what value is there plotting features against features

 - Resolved Anaconda, virtualenv and ipython issues